mindsharelabs/subscribr/readme.txt

 = Features =

+We are now working on a major rewrite of this plugin which will allow us to more rapidly roll out new features.
+Stay tuned for version 0.2.

 * send mail as plain text or HTML (by user preference)
 * integrated email template editor
 * option to use PHP template instead of integrated template editor
-* import and export all plugin settings

 = Upcoming Features =

-* option to separate diff taxonomies on profile update
+* option to separate different taxonomies on profile update
 * widget
 * option to post notifications for update as well as new posts
 * html/plain text options